 - Work Permits are also available to help complete degree programs that require work experience, an internship, or a practicum.
 Providence will provide information whether or not you will need a Work Permit as part of your program.

 If you have a Study Permit you may work in Canada until your permit runs out.
 You must apply for a PGWP before.
 You will, however, be required to complete an immigration medical examination in order to be able to work with children or in health care settings.
 For more information, see the International Student Services Coordinator.

 Many countries require a Transit Visa if you are going to be travelling through them on your way to Canada.
 If you are travelling through other countries on your way to Canada, be sure to ask your travel agent if you need Transit Visas for those countries.

-When applying for a Study Permit students from designated countries will be required to pass an immigration medical examination performed by a designated medical practitioner.
-For students coming from countries where this examination is not required for their Study Permit a medical examination may still be necessary before an internship, practicum, or field education service with children or in medical settings can begin.
+When applying for Study Permit students from designated countries will be required to pass an immigration medical examination performed by a designated medical practitioner.
+For students coming from countries where this examination is not required for their Study Permit a medical examination may still be necessary before an internship, practicum, summer camp job or field education service with children or in medical settings can begin.
 Students coming from a designated country should wait to apply for a Work Permit until after the medical examination is passed.
-This can be done after they arrive in Canada.

 For more information see:

 Maybe you are shy and you want to work on your English language skills before being more involved at Providence.
 Or maybe you want to observe and learn more about Canada before venturing out to join music and drama groups or joining a sports team.
 Gain your courage by trying these options (more focused toward international students):